shinbuiev/AsciiArtify/doc/POC.md

 Step 2.
 Open the URL https://127.0.0.1:8080 in your web browser.

 Step 3.
-Install the ArgoCD CLI by following the instructions provided in the ArgoCD CLI Installation Guide.
+Install the ArgoCD CLI by following the instructions provided in the ArgoCD CLI Installation Guide https://argo-cd.readthedocs.io/en/stable/cli_installation/

 Step 4.
 Obtain the admin password by executing the command: